FromDoppler/conversion-tool/README.md

 - Tagging with the format `v#.#.#` generates images with tags like `v1`, `v1.3`, `v1.3.0`, `v1.3.0_982c388`.
 In general, our Production environment refers to images with tags like `v1` (only the mayor), so, depends on that, these images could be deployed automatically to the Production environment.

-## Run validations in local environment

-The source of truth related to the build process is [doppler-jenkins-ci.groovy](./doppler-jenkins-ci.groovy) (a renamed Jenkisfile).
-It basically runs docker build, so, you can reproduce jenkins' build process running `docker build .` or `sh ./verify-w-docker.sh`.

-If you prefer to run these commands without docker, you can read [Dockerfile](./Dockerfile) and follow the steps manually.

 ## Features

 - Base conventions for a .NET/C# project.